Xiaohong-Deng/algorithms/discrete-opt/graph-coloring/README.md

 Or we just randomly pick a node?

+## Implementation Tips

 Randomness: gcc/MinGW64 has `random_device` deterministic behaviors on Windows.
 Use Boost or change platform.

 If move data structures used in python to c++ directly, performance drops.
 Try array as much as possible.
 Try `unordered_map` which is hash table whereas `map` is BST.

 Use -O2

-squeeze performance as much as possible from the objective function computation.
+Make the objective function computationally efficient.

 ## Performance